Coruscant: Early concepts

 The concept of a city-planet in the Star Wars universe originated with the initial drafts of Star Wars when author George Lucas included a planet called Alderaan, a city-planet and the capital planet of the galaxy.
 In Lucas's 1975 draft, Adventures of the Starkiller as taken from the Journal of the Whills, Saga I: The Star Wars, the capital planet of Alderaan is described as a floating city in the clouds, "suspended in a sea of cirrus methane".
 This concept was illustrated in early sketches commissioned by Lucas from conceptual artist Ralph McQuarrie, and the design very closely resembles Cloud City, the floating city featured in The Empire Strikes Back.
 In Lucas's third draft, the Imperial City of Alderaan became the homeworld of the Sith Lords, where Darth Vader held Princess Leia captive.
 Lucas continued to hone his script, aided by screenwriters Willard Huyck and Gloria Katz.
 By the fourth draft, scenes on the Imperial capital planet had been moved to a space station called the Death Star and the name of Alderaan was given to a peaceful world destroyed by the Empire.

 The Empire's homeworld, Had Abbadon, came up in early drafts of Return of the Jedi.
 The entire planet was to be a sprawling city.
 However, concluding that the realization of such a city was impossible at the time, the creators abandoned the idea.
 Later, in the graphic novel Legacy 29: Vector, Part 10 the name Had Abbadon was given to a lost mythic planet in the Had Abbadon System of the Deep Core.
 This mythic planet was covered by dry fields, linked to the birth of the Jedi, and the location of a planned assassination attempt by Cade Skywalker on Darth Krayt.
-It was also the home to an Imperial.

 The Empire's homeworld first appeared in the Star Wars Expanded Universe and was called Coruscant for the first time in Timothy Zahn's Heir to the Empire.

 In various novels, characters aligned with the Empire refer to Coruscant as the "Imperial Center".
 Within the stories, this is explained as an administrative renaming undertaken to emphasize the differences between the Old Republic and the Empire.

 Coruscant was in some early sources called "Jhantor" in homage to Isaac Asimov's Trantor.